oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 When `receiveMessage` is called, it appends an object to the chat log with the user and the message.

-When `sendMessage` is called, we use the SignalR connection to invoke "SendMessage" and pass along our message properties.
-Once the message is sent, we blank it out to fill a new message.
+When `sendMessage` is called, you use the SignalR connection to invoke "SendMessage" and pass along our message properties.
+Once the message is sent, you blank it out to fill a new message.

 ```js
 receiveMessage(user, message) {